 The Revista Alicantina de Estudios Ingleses (RAEI) publishes the following types of contributions:

-Full-length articles on all topics within the field of English studies (linguistics, literary criticism, literature, teaching methodology, and translation and interpreting).
+Full-length articles (8,000-12,000 words in length) on all topics within the field of English studies (linguistics, literary criticism, literature, teaching methodology, and translation and interpreting).

-Manuscripts should be sent to the Editor at University of Alicante, Department of English Studies, Ap.
-99, E-03080 Alicante, Spain, and should be prepared in accordance with the guidelines provided below.
+Manuscripts should be sent (in Microsoft Word format) to the Editor at firstname.lastname@example.org, and should be prepared in accordance with the guidelines provided below.
 Manuscripts not conforming with these guidelines will be returned to the authors for revision.
+In case of proposals using symbols, you are kindly requested to add a pdf version.

-Besides, the RAEI does not support duplicate submissions: only manuscripts offered exclusively to this Journal will be considered for publication.
+RAEI does not support duplicate submissions: only manuscripts offered exclusively to this Journal will be considered for publication, and specific confirmation must be made by the proponent(s) that such duplicate submission has not taken place.

 The only language of publication is English.